dionarodrigues/diogorodrigues.dev/blog/2022-04-21-why-you-should-use-typescript-now.en.md

 **The bigger the project, the greater the need to use Typescript.**

-As a Typescript fan, I think it is a language that is being mandatory for most of the larger JavaScript projects nowadays because of the benefits I explained in this article.
-If you know JS, the learning curve will be minimal and I'm sure you'll see how amazing it is.
+As a fan of Typescript, I think it's a language that's being mandatory for most big JavaScript projects these days because of the benefits explained in this article.
+If you know JavaScript, the learning curve will be minimal and I'm sure you'll see how amazing it is to use.

 Using Typescript doesn't mean that the code will never have bugs, but most of them will be caught before runtime, which will greatly improve the productivity of the team.